As Saint Mary’s Faculty, you are responsible for abiding by copyright. Learn how to legally share resources with students below.

 Assigned textbooks are included as a permissible type of material to excerpt.
 The faculty member or the Libraries must own a copy of the entire book in order to share a Fair Use portion of it with students; books obtained through interlibrary loan may not be posted online.

 Journal articles can also be shared.
 The consensus among the academic community is that sharing one journal article from a single issue is permissible.
 The faculty member or Saint Mary’s Libraries must own a copy of the article in order to share it with students; articles obtained through interlibrary loan may not be posted online.
 To use an article for more than one semester, you will need to contact the Bookstores to create a coursepack.
+Note: You will need to request the coursepack six weeks prior to the start of your course.

 All uploaded material needs to have a copyright statement included as the first page.